|

 A Patagonian

-most conures, chewing is an enjoyable activity and needs to be
+Like most conures, chewing is an enjoyable activity and needs to

-accommodated.
-Owners will find that new wooden toys will quickly be
+be accommodated.
+Owners will find that new wooden toys will

-turned into toothpicks in a matter of hours.
-Having an ample supply
+quickly be turned into toothpicks in a matter of hours.
+Having an

-of ropes, wooden toys, and chew toys, should keep the parrot busy
+ample supply of ropes, wooden toys, and chew toys, should keep the

-until you restock.
-Though chewing is a favorite pastime, so is
+parrot busy until you restock.
+Though chewing is a favorite

 Your conure

-to be randomly placed throughout the stand for proper exercise.
+need to be randomly placed throughout the stand for proper

-Expect your conure to flap its wings excessively while holding on to
+exercise.
+Expect your conure to flap its wings excessively while

-the perches.
-If your conure wonders of the stand be sure to place
+holding on to the perches.
+If your conure wonders of the stand be

-him back on.
-Continually do this and your conure will understand
+sure to place him back on.
+Continually do this and your conure

 Screaming: